 2. Philadelphia, Pennsylvania

 The City of Brotherly Love has no shortage of landmarks, but its buzzy restaurant scene could steal your attention.
 The house-made goods at High Street on Market are the stuff of food comas, and the craft beer list at Kyhber Pass Pub is near-perfect.
 The city is ultra-walkable too — thank the seasonal Spruce Street Harbor Park for that — and its jobs market is on the rise.

 1. Phoenix, Arizona

 Cheap rent?
 Check.
 Jobs?
 Check.
 Walkability?
 Definitely.
 With its vibrant dining scene and plenty of Southwestern kitsch — The Parlor is an old beauty salon serving house-made mozzarella and pizza — Phoenix is finding its edge.
 What’s more, there is something for everyone.

 Whether you’re moving to a new city and getting your first apartment or it’s your third one since you started school, you know how important your credit score is in securing a place to live.
 You’ll typically see better rates and deals based on a stronger credit score.
-To learn more about yours, check out your two free credit scores, updated monthly, on Credit.com.
+To learn more about yours, check out your two free credit scores, updated every 14 days, on Credit.com.
 And if working to improve your credit score is one of your post-graduation goals, pull your free annual credit reports and check for errors that may be holding you back.
 And consider getting a student credit card now while you’re still eligible for some good deals.